Our Flower Gardens Can Save the Bees

 Honeybee working on a Coyote Mint flower

-The rest of what you’re seeing is largely the native pollinators.
-Many are native bees, but there are also wasps (they won’t hurt you), flies, moths, butterflies, beetles, hummingbirds, and even bats in some areas.
+Bees aren’t the only pollinators.
+You’ve probably noticed all kinds of insects visiting your flowers in the garden.
+There are wasps (they won’t hurt you), flies, moths, butterflies, beetles, hummingbirds, and even bats in some areas.
 Some pollinators are quite tiny!

 Little native bee on an Alstroemeria flower